altay-oz/load_patstat/README.md

 introduction to the Patstat database with example queries.

 Please take into account to use dos2unix or unix2dos to adjust the file format to your used system.
 These scripts were tested with Ubuntu 18 for the PATSTAT 2021 version and Debian 10 and 11 for the PATSTAT 2019.

+Depending on your PATSTAT release please choose the appropriate release.

 First, all zip files should be copied into a folder, preferably in an external hard disk or a HD other than the one containing the PATSTAT DB.